Learning & earning

 “Earn crypto while learning about crypto” is the simple slogan of the educational portal from cryptocurrency exchange Coinbase.

 In return for watching videos and taking quizzes on cryptocurrency projects whose tokens are listed on Coinbase, you can earn a small portion of that token.

 For example, you can earn $6 of MKR tokens for learning about how Maker works, and an impressive $50 of XLM for learning about Stellar.

-Bear in mind that these figures have been hit by the overall decline in the crypto market over May and June 2021 but show that with patience, you can earn significant sums of crypto over the long run just for learning about new projects.
+Bear in mind that these figures will have come down since the All Time Highs hit by most cryptocurrencies in August 2021 but still show that with patience, you can earn significant sums of crypto over the long run just for learning about new projects.